Rotation operator

 Limits

-• Limit affect: when enabled, the degrees between a particle’s old rotation and its specified new rotation will be constrained by the specified maximum value.
+• Limit effect: when enabled, the degrees between a particle’s old rotation and its specified new rotation will be constrained by the specified maximum value.

 You can use the limit parameter to ensure a particle’s orientation does not change more than a specified number of degrees, per step.